RafeSafari/badi-calendar/README.md

 and time of the Badí' date, the times for sunrise and solar noon, as well as - if applicable - the time for a Holy Day commemoration.

+## About This Fork

+This package is a fork of the original `badidate` package, created by [Jan Greis](https://github.com/janrg).
+The original package provided a well-structured implementation of the Bahá'í (Badíʿ) calendar.

+In this fork, significant updates have been made to address issues with invalid dates in early years of the calendar and to improve overall accuracy.
+All credit for the original work goes to [Jan Greis](https://github.com/janrg), and this project builds upon their efforts to enhance functionality.

 ## Dependencies

 badiDate requires [Luxon](https://moment.github.io/luxon/).
 In order to use the `LocalBadiDate` class,